• Skip to primary navigation

 Lecsó- Hungarian Pepper-Tomato Stew is a dish made with peppers, tomatoes, onions, and garlic.

-Lecso Hungarian Pepper Tomato Stew in a white bowl
+Lecso Hungarian vegetable medley in a white bowl.

-This dish is a summer delight made traditionally with Hungarian wax peppers or Hungarian sweet peppers, onions, garlic, and tomatoes.
-The sweet paprika adds a rich flavor to the sauce.
+This dish is a summer dish made traditionally with Hungarian wax peppers or Hungarian sweet peppers, onions, garlic, and tomatoes.
+The sweet paprika adds a rich flavor to the sauce and it is mandatory.

 Lecsó, this Hungarian Pepper-Tomato Stew can also carry smoked bacon, sausages, or even pork.
 In other words, it could be vegetarian/vegan or not.